SmartTokenLabs/token-negotiator/README.md

 TokenScript is a framework which improves functionality, security and usability of blockchain token.
 It creates a layer between a blockchain and user devices, adding information, rules and functionalites.

-With a tokenScript and the Token-Negotiator, you can create and store attestations that can be utilised to create modern and custom tokenised web experiences.
+With tokenScript's Token-Negotiator, you can create and store attestations that can be utilised to create modern and custom tokenised web experiences.

-For further information about TokenScript please visit: [https://tokenscript.org/](tokenscript.org).

-(for new token issuers please visit the following WIKI page: https://github.com/TokenScript/token-negotiator/wiki/Token-Issuer-Page).
+(for new token issuers who are interested in using our technology please visit the following WIKI page: https://github.com/TokenScript/token-negotiator/wiki/Token-Issuer-Page).

+This version of the Token Negotiator supports:

+- off chain attestations
+- on chain verification of tokens

 ### Examples